drehnstrom/temp-redshift-to-bq/labs/1-Provisioning and Managing Resources in BigQuery/instructions/en.md

 ## Overview

 For experienced database programmers, sometimes the hardest part of migrating to a new platform is just getting started.
-In BigQuery, there are more things that are the same than different compared to other data warehouse solutions like Redshift, Teradata, Snowflake, PostgeSQL and others.
-There are some monor differences in terminolgy (schema versus dataset for example).
+In BigQuery, there are more things that are the same than different compared to other data warehouse solutions such as Amazon Redshift, Teradata, Snowflake, PostgeSQL and others.
+There are some minor differences in terminolgy (schema versus dataset for example).
 The tools are also a little different.

-In this lab, you will learn the simplest path to get started with BigQuery.
-You will create datasets and tables, add data, query your data, and monitor query execution.
-You will use both the web-based Console and the BigQuery CLI.
+In this lab, you learn the simplest path to get started with BigQuery.
+You create datasets and tables, add data, query your data, and monitor query execution.
+You use both the web-based console and the BigQuery CLI.
 This lab isn't meant to solve every problem, but rather show you the easist ways to start your migration into BigQuery.

 ## Objectives